rburgt/perimeter/README.md

     npm run-script build-standalone

+This will create a readable version `build\perimiter.standalone.js` and a minified version `build\perimiter.standalone.min.js`.
-This will create `build\perimiter.standalone.js`.
-Including this file on a page will expose perimiter under the `window.perimiter` variable.
+Including this one of these files on a page will expose perimiter under the `window.perimiter` variable.

 # Samples